-This may be your first time away from family and friends and it can be upsetting missing out on your regular Christmas celebrations however, to ensure you don’t wake up alone in London now is the time to get planning.
+This may be your first time away from family and friends and it can be upsetting missing out on your regular Christmas celebrations.
+To ensure you don’t wake up alone in London now is the time to get planning.
 Here are my suggestions on how to spend your Christmas in London.

 The lead up to Christmas in London is very exciting.
-The street lights are turned on in the city, chestnuts are roasted on street corners, there might be a sprinkling of snow and shoppers scurry from store to store purchasing gifts.
+The street lights are turned on in the city and chestnuts are roasted on street corners.
+There might also be a sprinkling of snow while shoppers scurry from store to store purchasing gifts.

 If you don’t want to cook at home then find out what establishments might be open Christmas Day and book yourself in for a feast.
-The larger hotels and restaurants are often open for Christmas lunch or dinner however, you will need to book in advance to ensure you get a spot.
+The larger hotels and restaurants are often open for Christmas lunch or dinner.
+Ensure you book in advance so you get a spot.
 You might also be interested in a Christmas luncheon-cruise along the Thames.

 If you will be on your own in London, you could volunteer at a charity for the day that is serving Christmas lunch to the needy.
 At least you will be around lots of people.

 There may not be many places open but you can still visit and have a look at the outside of buildings.
 You could walk through the parks and look in the shop windows and visit the major sights such as Buckingham Palace, etc.

 Spend Christmas on a tour around the UK or in Europe

 If you want to get out of London you could decide on going to any city or town in the UK.
 I would suggest if you are travelling on your own that you organise your Christmas Day by finding out what places might be open to ensure you will able to get a feed.